figurestudios/community-golem-docs/tech/what-golem-is.md

 ```
 1. Right now, internet can't be accessed from these programs.
 2. Right now, you can't use graphics cards in these programs. (a computer part that's good at calculating advanced formulas and algorithms in a fast manner)
-3. Right now, a program can't run forever.
-You can't have something online 24/7 without restarting - which might be needed in the future.
 ```
 This makes it so that you **can't** run any of these examples:
 ```
 1. A Minecraft-server.
 This is because we can't use internet yet.
 2. Learning Artificial Intelligence (ML) efficiently.
 This is because we can't use graphics cards yet.
 3. A website.
-This is because (1) we can't use internet yet.
-(2) we can't have anything running 24/7.
+This is because we can't use internet yet.
 ```
 ### What Golem can be used for
 Maybe Golem sounds utterly useless after reading the previous section.
 For most it is, but there are still a few things you can do with it: